-For a lightly-loaded actuator disk (i.e. small values of the induction factor, $a$), the axisymmetric pressure Poisson equation can be simplified to the Laplace equation $\nabla^2P=0$ as a leading-order approximation (see Appendix \ref{sec:appendix} for details).
+As discussed above, for a lightly-loaded actuator disk (i.e. small values of the induction factor, $a$), the axisymmetric pressure Poisson equation can be simplified to the Laplace equation $\nabla^2P=0$ as a leading-order approximation (see Appendix \ref{sec:appendix} for details).
 In the half-space upstream of the rotor disk the Dirichlet boundary condition on the disk $P(x=0^-)=P^+_D$ is used, while on the downstream half-space one uses $P(x=0^+)=P^-_D$, where $P_D^{+}$ and $P_D^{-}$ are the values of pressure immediately upstream and downstream of the actuator disk, respectively.
 Along the centreline, the solution to the Laplace equation is given by

-where $R=D/2$ is the rotor radius.
-We note that our approach here differs from the one in \cite{madsen2023analytical} and \cite{liew_unified_2024} who used a Cartesian 2D formulation, as we use the axisymmetric formulation of the pressure Poisson equation that is appropriate in three dimensions.
-The interested reader is referred to Appendix \ref{sec:appendix} for additional information about the derivation, underlying assumptions and simplifications leading to equation \eqref{eq:PPE_solution_semiinf_f=g=0}.
+The interested reader is referred to Appendix \ref{sec:appendix} for the complete mathematical solution of the pressure Poisson equation (including non-linear terms), and underlying assumptions and simplifications leading to equation \eqref{eq:PPE_solution_semiinf_f=g=0}.
 From equation \eqref{eq:Bernoulli_modified2} with $U_D=U_0(1-a)$, $P_D^{+}$ and $P_D^{-}$ are respectively given by